v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 26. In the **Active users** list, select the **key (Reset a password)** icon for **Allan Deyoung**.

-27. In the **Reset password** window for Allan, select the **Let me create the password** option, and then enter **P@$$w0rd** in the **Password** field.
-If necessary, select the **Require this user to change their password when they first sign in** check box so that it displays a check mark.
-This is just a temporary password, so Lynne wants to force Allan to change it the next time he logs in.
+27. In the **Reset password** window for Allan, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
+Lynne wants to manually assign Allan a password, so enter **P@$$w0rd** in the **Password** field.

+	This is just a temporary password because Lynne wants to force Allan to change it the next time he logs in.
+Therefore, verify the **Require this user to change their password when they first sign in** check box displays a check mark; if the box is clear, then select it so that it displays a check mark.

 28. Select **Reset password**.<br/>

 29. On the **Reset password** window, you should receive a message indicating the password was successfully reset.
-Select the **Send password in email** check box.
-This displays an **Email the new password to the following recipients** field, which displays Lynne Robbins' email address.
+Select the **Email the sign-in info to me** check box.
+This displays a **Your email** field, which displays Lynne Robbins' email address.
 Since you also want to email this temporary password to Allan, you should enter Allan's email address following Lynne's. </br>

-	If you enter multiple email addresses, they must be separated by a semicolon and a space, so enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the prefix provided by your lab hosting provider), and then select **Send email and close**.
+	If you enter multiple email addresses in this field, they must be separated by a semicolon and a space.
+Therefore, enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the prefix provided by your lab hosting provider), and then select **Send email and close**.

 30. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).